mourner/tinyjam/README.md

 #### How fast is Tinyjam?

 Pretty fast.
-I didn't see a point in benchmarking because most of the time is spent parsing Markdown/YAML and rendering EJS anyway, but corresponding dependencies (`marked`, `js-yaml`, `ejs`) are very well optimized.
+I didn't see a point in benchmarking because most of the time is spent parsing Markdown/YAML and rendering EJS anyway, but corresponding dependencies (`marked`, `js-yaml`, `yeahjs`) are very well optimized.

 #### Why EJS for templating, and can I use another templating system?

 EJS is also an extremely simple, minimal system, and it allows you to use plain JavaScript for templates, making it pretty powerful with almost no learning curve.
+To make it even faster, I crafted my own implementation ([yeahjs](https://github.com/mourner/yeahjs)).
 No plans to support other template engines.

 #### How do I make a reactive single-page app with dynamic routing, hydration, bundle splitting and service worker caching?